 High-Efficiency Crystalline Photovoltaics

-We are focusing on high-efficiency, low-cost silicon photovoltaics, considering the urgent need to develop high-throughput, low-cost, robust processes and device architectures that enable highly efficient n-type Czochralski (Cz) wafer silicon cells.
-We address technology bottlenecks—from the silicon crystal/wafers all the way to finished 23% interdigitated back-contact cells with passivated contacts.
+We are focusing on high-efficiency, low-cost silicon PV, considering the urgent need to develop high-throughput, low-cost, robust processes and device architectures that enable highly efficient n-type Czochralski wafer silicon cells.

-The efficiency and concentration of III-V multijunction solar cells can be highly leveraged to reduce the cost of high-concentration photovoltaic systems.
-We are recognized for the invention, development, and technology transfer of a range of key device architectures, most recently including the inverted metamorphic multijunction (IMM) solar cell.
-In this device architecture, a metamorphic solar cell uses a compositionally graded buffer to incorporate nearly perfect single-crystal layers with different crystal lattice parameters.
-With this architecture, we have demonstrated ~46% efficiency with a four-junction IMM cell.
-We are extending the concept to five- and six-junction IMM solar cell devices that have the potential to exceed 50% efficiency at high concentrations.
+The efficiency and concentration of III-V multijunction solar cells can be highly leveraged to reduce the cost of high-concentration PV systems.
+We are recognized for the invention, development, and technology transfer of a range of key device architectures, most recently including the inverted metamorphic multijunction solar cell.

 We are developing methods to greatly reduce the cost of manufacturing III-V solar cells.
-We address the cost of epitaxial growth by developing low-cost hydride vapor-phase epitaxy (HVPE) growth, and the cost of the substrates by several substrate-reuse approaches.
-This work aims at single-junction cells with efficiencies >25% and tandems with efficiencies >30%, for one-sun and low-concentration applications.
+This work aims to achieve single-junction cells with efficiencies >25% and tandems with efficiencies >30%, for one-sun and low-concentration applications.

-We are developing high-efficiency III-V/silicon tandem solar cells by both epitaxial and stacking/bonding approaches.
-Our present work in epitaxial III-V/Si uses an approach based on selective-area growth enabled by patterning via nanoimprint lithography.
+We are developing high-efficiency III-V/silicon tandem solar cells by epitaxial and stacking/bonding approaches.
+Our work in epitaxial III-V/Si uses an approach based on selective-area growth enabled by patterning via nanoimprint lithography.
 In the stacking/bonding approach, we are developing a novel cell structure using transparent, conductive adhesives for cell stacking to enable inexpensive stacked tandem cells.
-By combining device modeling and cell fabrication, we will understand the impact of device geometry on energy yield.